Rockstar Hacked Again, GTA 6 Data Could Leak Monday

 ShinyHunters, for their part, are not amateurs.
 The group has been active since 2020 and has previously breached Microsoft, AT&T, Ticketmaster, SoundCloud, and the European Commission, typically by targeting third-party integrations and APIs rather than going after a company directly.
 In March, they claimed access to Salesforce data from over 400 companies and published data from 26 of them.
 This is a group with a track record of following through.

-The real question is what happens Monday if Rockstar doesn't pay.
+what happens Monday if Rockstar doesn't pay.
 Marketing timelines leaking this close to a November release would be damaging enough.
 Contracts with Sony, music labels, and voice actors going public would be a legal and PR disaster.
 And honestly, the fact that Rockstar has now been breached twice in four years, through two completely different attack vectors, is a conversation the studio needs to have loudly and publicly.
 Radio silence from Take-Two right now is not a good look.
 The GTA 6 OpenCritic page already shows a November 19 release date locked in.
 Whether that date survives whatever happens Monday is a different question entirely.

 Stay on top of every update — find all the latest patch notes and gaming news at XP Gained.
 Join our Discord for live patch note alerts and discussion.